metal-stack/updater/README.md

 # Updater

-CLI´s get widely used, updating them for various OSes is a pain.
-The common approach is to add a README.md on the project website an tell the user howto download and install that binary onto his local machine.
+CLI´s get widely used.
+Updating them for various OSes is a pain.
+The common approach is to add a README.md on the project website an tell the user how to download and install that binary on his local machine.

 Updater will do that for the user with a simple command.

-Example Usage:
+Example usage:

 ```go
 package main